 GSIS reports are a composite of graduate student data currently on file in various university information systems.
-Programs should vet these data and report back the vetted results, either as provided by GSIS or with adjustments if needed.
-You are allowed to use departmental information where your numbers and GSIS do not match; however, we ask that you please report those discrepancies to the Graduate School in an e-mail so that we may update our source systems.
+Programs should vet these data and report back the vetted results, as provided by GSIS.
+You may use the “Comments” field to describe differences, if any, between GSIS-produced data and the data maintained within your program or department; however, we ask that you please report these discrepancies to the Graduate School in an e-mail so that we may update our source systems.
 GSIS is intended to help programs with this complex and tedious reporting task but is limited by available data and we need your help to improve our shared information resources.

-Your electronic report to the Graduate School is due Friday, November 15, 2013.
+Your electronic report to the Graduate School is due Monday, December 1, 2014.
 Send your completed spreadsheet as an attachment via email to Danielle Thoma (email@example.com).
 Please do not reformat the report or convert to Word or PDF.
-Questions may be sent to Danielle Thoma or Gwen Barton (firstname.lastname@example.org), and they will be shared with the GSIS Team to be answered as soon as possible.
+Questions may be sent to Danielle Thoma, and they will be shared with the GSIS Team to be answered as soon as possible.

 Instructions for Completing the Form